fideltfg/userfrosting-install-script/README.md

 This will pull the latest version of the install script, correct the permissions and excute it.

 #### User Input
-While I tried to make the script run unattended, due to the way the Userfrosting Bakery does its thing ( and me not giving time to this bit yet), the script will ask you to enter your password and make a few choices if required.
+While I tried to make the script run unattended, due to the way the Userfrosting Bakery does its thing, the script will ask you to enter passwords and make a few choices if required.

 ##### sudo password
-The script will ask you twice for you user password.
+The script will ask you a numberof times for you users sudo password.
 Once when it first starts and again after the composer install section.

 ##### Database Migrator
 ~~The Database Migrator will askyou to confirm that you want to run the listed migrations.
 Confirm yes.~~